vanniktech/gradle-maven-publish-plugin/docs/central.md

 ### Automatic release

-Run the following tasks to let the plugin handle all steps automatically:
+Run the following task to let the plugin handle all steps automatically:

 ```
-./gradlew publishAllPublicationsToMavenCentralRepository closeAndReleaseRepository --no-configuration-cache
+./gradlew publishAndReleaseToMavenCentral --no-configuration-cache
 ```

 !!! note "Configuration cache"